thejamesgore/react-native-projects/README.md

 # react-native-projects

-A home for all future React Native projects
+A home for all future React Native projects.
+Full docmentation for each project can be found in the individual project folder.

 ## 00 - Todo List

 A simple todo list app.
+You can add, and remove tasks.

-Features to complete:
+Things to do...

-- state management
-- adding and removing tasks

-WRITE COMMENTS FOR YOUR CODE!
+- WRITE COMMENTS FOR YOUR CODE!
+- Add a README